CFG-Architect/cfg-architect.github.io/content/docs/articles/decoder-function.md

 These are not different primary worlds.
 They are different decoded realities.

 Therefore, reality does not become action directly.
-It enters a living contour as influence, becomes a signal, passes through the decoder, receives status, weight, and vector, after which it becomes choice, decision, and action.
+It enters a living contour as influence, becomes a signal, passes through the decoder, receives status, weight, and vector, and only then enters the field of choice, where choice may stabilize as decision and decision may be realized as action.

 **For a living contour, reality begins not where something exists in itself, but where that something has been decoded.**